CHKRISTINA/TensorFlow_Introduction/README.md

 And the fourth dimension goes beyond what we can easily visualize, but can be seen as space time, or a volume that changes through time, something like that.

-The following file "Multidimentional arrays" defines these arrays using TensorFlow.
+The following file "Multidimentional arrays.py" defines these arrays using TensorFlow.

-The file "Variables" take a look at how TensorFlow handles variables.
+The file "Variables.py" take a look at how TensorFlow handles variables.